fredbradley/laravel-feedback-package/README.md

 ### Security

-If you discover any security related issues, please email hello@fredbradley.co.uk instead of using the issue tracker.
+If you discover any security related issues, please email code@fredbradley.co.uk instead of using the issue tracker.

 ## Credits